 Wharton’s official Wharton Alumni LinkedIn Group is a dynamic way for students and alumni to stay in touch and network with classmates.
 We also offer multiple On-Demand Programs to help you develop an effective LinkedIn profile.

 Wharton offers more than 79 regional and affinity alumni clubs that you will have the opportunity to join after graduation.
 As a student, identify and connect with alumni networks around the world; recommended for regional job searches.

 Career Data Interactives

 Wharton Executive MBA Career Management offers a library of data visualization tools to support students’ career exploration process.
 Students have access to interactive charts which review offer data from recent years, based on student and alumni’s past work experience and where they received offers by industry, function, and geography.

 During your two-year program, a variety of professional development programs will be available to you.
 Wharton’s EMBA Career Management office provides skill development, such as networking, social media, and industry and company research, as well as panel and speaker presentations covering various topics relevant to today’s marketplace and student interests.
 Our general coaching programming includes:

-- Online career resources available 24/7
+- Webinar recordings and online career resources available on-demand

 - Resume review